ComradeProgrammer/RaspberryPi_Bare_Metal_Operating_System_BUAA/README.md

 Challenge Task: transplant the mini MIPS Operating System to the Rasperry Pi 3b with the help of simulator qemu

-Due to the time is extremely limited, only 4/6 of the challenge task is finished.
+Due to the extremely limited time, only 4/6 of the challenge task is finished.

 This project contains a bare metal aarch64 operating system ,on which virtual page memory managment, process scheduling, system calls and a fork is implemented